ABSTRACTS

 Hassan Burhan

-starts 28.04.24: Registration for the new ‘Q-Symposium 2024’ day course is now open, click on for full course details.
-Click on register to join.
+Registration for the new academic year starting 4.10.24 is now open click on London Academy for full course details.
+Click on register to view the ticketing options and join, including an option to pay in two instalments.

 Click on latest to see our latest announcements and follow us on social media.

-starts 28.04.24: Registration for the new ‘Q-Symposium 2024’ day course is now open, click on for full course details.
-Click on register to join.
+Registration for the new academic year starting 4.10.24 is now open click on London Academy for full course details.
+Click on register to view the ticketing options and join, including an option to pay in two instalments.

 Click on latest to see our latest announcements and follow us on social media.